-White w, Black k, Red r, Green g, Blue b, Yellow y, Magenta m plot la all will display all lines with their names.
-The attribute d works only for lines, plot ld all will display all lines with their division and bias (see bias).
-The division is displayed as the last two numbers and the bias as the leading numbers.
-If there is more than one number in front of the division, the shown bias is divided by a factor of ten (10130 means a div of 30 and a bias of 10.1).
+White w, Black k, Red r, Green g, Blue b, Yellow y, Magenta m, Nickel 'n' (metallic grey) and turquois t plot la all will display all lines with their names.
+The attribute d works only for lines, plot ld all will display all lines with their division and bias (see bia).
+The division is given by the last two numbers (1-99) and the bias by the leading number.
+If there is more than one number in front of the division, the number has to be divided by a factor of ten to get the bias (10130 means a bias of 10.1 and a div of 30).
 Also, the attribute p works only for lines.
 In this case the lines with its end-points are drawn:

-To display the entities with attributes, use the identifier in combination with a second letter.
-For example
+To display the entities with attributes, use the type in combination with an attribute (second letter).
+For example plot lp all plot si all can only be displayed if the interiour was previously calculated, which is done with the command "rep".

-'''

-plot lp all

-'''

 This is useful to detect the begin and end of all lines.
 If end-points are deleted, the line is also deleted.
 Therefore special care with end-points is necessary.
+Shaded surfaces plot eq all v works only for nodes,